datalad/blog/content/posts/forgejo-runner-podman-deployment/index.md

 sudo apt install podman crun
 ```

 Podman v4.3 (as in the current Debian 12) is fine.
-Later version also work, and
+Later versions also work, and
 can even provide [a nicer service
 setup](/posts/forgejo-aneksajo-podman-deployment/#setup-with-podman-v44-and-later).
 The "lightweight OCI runtime" `crun` is needed, because podman will/might use